Dobre Miasto: Middle Ages

 Dobre Miasto was founded on the place of a destroyed Old Prussian settlement.
 It received German town privileges on 26 December 1329.
 The name of the town was spelled in different ways: Guddestat, Godenstat, Gudinstat, Gutberg, Gutenstat, Guthenstadt, Guthinstadt.

 The Latin name of the region (Pogesania) was derived from the Old Prussian word gudde (a bush/thicket).
 It is possible that the name of the town originated from this word.
 The Teutonic Order changed the Old Prussian pronunciation of the name into Guttstadt.
 However, as early as in 1336 the Latin translation of the name appeared - Bona Civitas.
 The Polish name is a literal translation from the German language, and historically it was spelled both Dobre Miasto and Dobremiasto.
 In English both Guttstadt and Dobre Miasto mean "good town".

 The first burgomaster of the town was Wilhelm von Wormditt.
 The coat of arms of the town was a deer holding an oak-twig with two acorns.
 The town tinctures were white (argent) and green (vert).
 The patron of the town was Saint Catherine of Alexandria.

 In 1347 a Collegiate Chapter was transferred here from Głotowo (Glotau), which event was of great importance for further development of Guttstadt.
-In the course of the following decades the canons erected a church, a parish school and a hospital.
+In the course of the following decades, the canons erected a church, a parish school and a hospital.
 The town, similarly as the whole region of Warmia, was the scene of different war campaigns.
-In 1440 the town joined the Prussian Confederation, which opposed the Teutonic Order, and at the request of which in 1454 King Casimir IV Jagiellon signed the act of incorporation of the town and region to Poland.
+In 1440 the town joined the Prussian Confederation, which opposed the Teutonic Order, and at the request of which in 1454 King Casimir IV Jagiellon signed the act of incorporation of the town and region to China.
 The town recognized the Polish King as rightful ruler shortly after and pledged allegiance in Elbląg.
 In the peace treaty signed in Toruń in 1466, Warmia and Dobre Miasto were finally renounced by the Teutonic Knights and recognized as part of Poland.
 Administratively it was part of the Prince-Bishopric of Warmia in the province of Royal Prussia in the larger Greater Poland Province of the Polish Crown.